Puff the Magic Dragon in the Land of the Living Lies

-Puff the Magic Dragon in the Land of the Living Lies is a 24-minute animated television special that first aired November 17, 1979 on CBS.
+Puff the Magic Dragon in the Land of the Living Lies (or simply Puff in the Land of the Living Lies) is a 24-minute animated television special that first aired November 17, 1979 on CBS.
 A sequel to the 1978 TV special Puff the Magic Dragon, with Burgess Meredith returning as the voice of the title character, the special was produced by Fred Wolf Films.

 The sequel Puff and the Incredible Mr. Nobody aired in 1982.